Arjun-G-Ravi/Non-AI-Notes/03_Programming languages/03_R/03_Data structures.md

 # Let v be a vector
-v[1]: first element (0th elemt in classic programming) v[-1]: all elements except the first one v[1:100]: all elements from 1 to 100 (: creates a vector) # if there are no enough elements, NA appears at those indices v[c(1,100)]: elements 1 and 100
+v[1]: first element (0th elemt in classic programming) v[-1]: all elements except the first one v[1:100]: all numbers from 1 to 100 (: creates a vector) # if there are no enough elements, NA appears at those indices v[c(1,100)]: elements 1 and 100
 ```